Klemek/Choices/README.md

 First, edit the auth.clientID and auth.clientSecret in the pom.xml properties

+(To get OAuth2 credentials go see [this page](https://cloud.google.com/java/getting-started/authenticate-users))

 then create a `release.properties` file (located in the `WEB-INF` folder) which contains `admins={every admin's mails separated by ;}`

 You can launch the project with the command :